 Gain Real-World Experience While You Learn

 The MHLA degree program includes robust, hands-on training to develop the soft skills that employers are looking for in an ideal candidate.
 You’ll learn by doing and gain problem solving, writing, strategic communications, collaboration, and presentation skills.
 By working with faculty and community leaders with a deep understanding of healthcare policy, you’ll learn how the law is applied in real healthcare and corporate settings.

 - Complete an externship based around your interests in health law and compliance and learn under the supervision of real experts in the field.

-- Take up to three credits of Advanced Legal Research, diving deeply into topics that align with your career goals.
+- Take up to three credits of Legal Research, an independent study, or a seminar with a paper requirement so that you can dive deeply into topics that align with your career goals.